DDB Worldwide: Doyle Dane Bernbach

-Bill Bernbach and Ned Doyle worked together at Grey Advertising in New York, where Bernbach was Creative Director.
+Bill Bernbach and Ned Doyle worked together at Grey Advertising in New York, where Bernbach was creative director.
 In 1949, they teamed up with Mac Dane, who was running a tiny agency.
 Together they started Doyle Dane Bernbach in Manhattan.
 Dane ran the administrative and promotional aspects of the business, Doyle had a client focus, and Bernbach played an integral role in the writing of advertising, leading the creative output of the agency.

-The agency's first ads were for Ohrbach's department store exemplifying a new "soft-sell" approach to advertising — with catchy slogans and witty humour contrasting the repetitive and hard-sell style in vogue until then.
+The agency's first ads were for Ohrbach's department store, exemplifying a new "soft-sell" approach to advertising — with catchy slogans and witty humor contrasting the repetitive, hard-sell style in vogue until then.
 The new agency was initially successful in winning business for clients with small budgets.
 Their campaigns for Volkswagen throughout the 1950s and 1960s were said to have revolutionized advertising.
-Notable campaigns included the 1959 Think Small series of Volkswagen advertisements, which was voted the No. 1 campaign of all time in Advertising Age's 1999 The Century of Advertising.
+Notable campaigns included the 1959 Think Small series of Volkswagen advertisements, which was voted the best ad campaign of the 20th century in Advertising Age's 1999 list The Century of Advertising.
 In 1959, the firm created the character Juan Valdez for the National Federation of Coffee Growers of Colombia.
 In 1960, the agency won the account of Avis, then the number-two auto rental company.
 The tongue-in-cheek approach, "We Try Harder Because We're Number 2," was a major success (and remains part of the company's slogan today: "We Try Harder").
-The DDB "Daisy" campaign is considered to have been a significant factor in Lyndon B. Johnson's defeat of Barry Goldwater in the 1964 United States presidential election and landed Mac Dane on the infamous Nixon's Enemies List.
-1972's Little Mikey commercial for Quaker Oats ran continuously in the United States for twelve years.
+DDB's "Daisy" campaign is considered to have been a significant factor in Lyndon B. Johnson's defeat of Barry Goldwater in the 1964 US presidential election, and landed Mac Dane on the infamous Nixon's Enemies List.
+1972's Little Mikey commercial for Quaker Oats ran continuously in the US for twelve years.

 A branch office was opened in Los Angeles in 1954.
 In 1961, DDB opened its first international office in West Germany to service Volkswagen.
-Significant growth came in the mid-1960s after the firm signed Mobil and the available budgets grew materially.
+Significant growth came in the mid-1960s, after the firm signed Mobil and the available budgets grew materially.
 Offices in London and other European locations were opened.
-Bernbach was appointed chairman and chief executive officer in 1968 when the agency was publicly listed; he became chairman of the executive committee in 1976.
+Bernbach was appointed chairman and chief executive officer in 1968, when the agency was publicly listed; he became chairman of the executive committee in 1976.

 The impact of Doyle Dane Bernbach's creativity on advertising around the world, and the history of management crises that led to merger in 1986, are detailed in the book Nobody's Perfect: Bill Bernbach and the Golden Age of Advertising.
-Written by journalist Doris Willens, who was DDB's Director of Public Relations for 18 years, the book is based on oral histories and interviews with the three founders, the line of the agency's presidents, and key creative and account people.
+Written by journalist Doris Willens, who was DDB's director of public relations for 18 years, the book is based on oral histories and interviews with the three founders, the line of the agency's presidents, and key creative and account people.
 By 1986, four years after Bernbach's death, the agency group had worldwide billings of US$1.67B, 54 offices in 19 countries, and 3,400 employees, but showed profits declining 30% on the prior year.